Rome is not exactly South-East Asia, but this is where our journey begins, following a short flight from Malta.

 Apart from walking, to travel around the city we used the cheap and efficient metro service.
 Our budget for this short stopover in Rome was around €200 for the pair of us, including hotel, restaurant, travelling around, snacks and sundries.

-If you enjoyed Rome: This is where it all begins, you may also like:
+If you enjoyed Rome: This is where it all begins, check out our Short Breaks and City Stops.
+You may also like: